zqzhang/web-nfc-test/design.md

 ## Terms

-Most of the terms are designed in W3C
+Most of the terms are defined in W3C
 [test methodology](http://www.w3.org/TR/test-methodology/) specification
-which specify a method for wirting testable conformance requirements.
+which specifies a method for wirting testable conformance requirements.

-* **Requirement** means conformance requirement of the specification to be tested.
+* **Requirement** means conformance requirement of the API specification to be tested.
 * **Test assertion** is a prose description of a test case intended for human testers - i.e., for a given test case, testable assertion defines exactly what the user agent needs to do (behaviorally or conditionally) to pass the